trinhudo/trinhudo.github.io/publications.md

 ### Conference papers

-T. N. Do and B. An
-“Secure Transmission using Decode-and-Forward Protocol for Underlay Cognitive Radio Networks” in Proc.
-IEEE ICUFN, Sapporo, Japan, Jul.
-2015.

-T. N. Do, V. N. Q. Bao, and B. An
-“A Relay Selection Protocol for Wireless Energy Harvesting Relay Networks" in Proc.
-IEEE ATC, HCMC, Vietnam, Oct.
-2015.

-T. N. Do and B. An
-“Hybrid Cooperative Spectrum Sensing Scheme for Cognitive Radio Networks” in Proc.
-IEEE ICOIN, Siem Reap, Cambodia, Jan.
-2015.

-T. N. Do and B. An
-“Outage Analysis of Best Relay Selection Scheme for Wireless Energy Harvesting Relay Networks” in Proc.
-IEEK Fall Conference, Gwangju, South Korea, Nov.
-2015.

-T. N. Do and B. An
-“A Physical Layer Security-based Multihop Relaying Protocol for Underlay Cognitive Radio Networks” in Proc.
-IEEK Summer Conference, Jeju Island, South Korea, Jun.
-2015.

-K. Shim, T. N. Do, and B. An
-“Physical Layer Security under Hardware Impairment and Imperfect CSI in Relaying Networks” in Proc.
-IEEK Fall Conference, Gwangju, South Korea, Nov.
-2015.
+- Kyusung Shim, Tri Nhu Do, and Beongku An, "[Physical layer security under hardware impairment and imperfect CSI in relaying networks](http://www.dbpia.co.kr/Article/NODE07105617),” in *Proc.
+2015 The Institute of Electronics Engineers of Korea (IEEK) Fall Conference*, Gwangju, South Korea, Nov.
+2015, pp. 667-668.

+- Tri Nhu Do and Beongku An, "[Outage analysis of best relay selection scheme for wireless energy harvesting relay networks](http://www.dbpia.co.kr/Article/NODE07105618),” in *Proc.
+2015 The Institute of Electronics Engineers of Korea (IEEK) Fall Conference*, Gwangju, South Korea, Nov.
+2015, pp. 669-670.

+- Tri Nhu Do, Vo Nguyen Quoc Bao, and Beongku An, "[A relay selection protocol for wireless energy harvesting relay networks](http://ieeexplore.ieee.org/document/7388327/)," in *Proc.
+2015 IEEE International Conference on Advanced Technologies for Communications*, Ho Chi Minh city, Vietnam, Oct.
+2015, pp. 243-247.

-K. Shim, T. N. Do, and B. An
-“Secure Transmission using DF on Underlay Cognitive Radio” in Proc.
-IEEK Summer Conference, Jeju Island, South Korea, Jun.
-2015.
+- Kyusung Shim, Tri Nhu Do, and Beongku An, "[Secure transmission using DF on underlay cognitive radio](http://www.dbpia.co.kr/Article/NODE06385345),” in *Proc.
+2015 The Institute of Electronics Engineers of Korea (IEEK) Summer Conference*, Jeju Island, South Korea, Jun.
+2015, pp. 1418-1420.

-T. N. Do, B. An and S.-Y. Nam ,
-“A Likelihood Ratio Test based Hard Combination Scheme for Cooperative Spectrum Sensing in Cognitive Radio Networks” in Proc.
-ICGHIT, Da Nang, Vietnam, Feb.
-2015.

-T. N. Do and B. An
-“A Comparison of Neyman-Pearson and Minimum Sensing Error Criterions for Cooperative Spectrum Sensing in Cognitive Radio Networks” in Proc.
-ICGHIT, Da Nang, Vietnam, Feb.
-2015.
+- Tri Nhu Do and Beongku An, "[A physical layer security-based multihop relaying protocol for underlay cognitive radio networks](http://www.dbpia.co.kr/Article/NODE06385358),” in *Proc.
+2015 The Institute of Electronics Engineers of Korea (IEEK) Summer Conference*, Jeju Island, South Korea, Jun.
+2015, pp. 1454-1455.

+- Tri Nhu Do and Beongku An, "[Secure transmission using decode-and-forward protocol for underlay cognitive radio networks](http://ieeexplore.ieee.org/document/7182678/),” in *Proc.
+2015 IEEE International Conference on Ubiquitous and Future Networks (ICUFN)*, Sapporo, Japan, Jul.
+2015, pp. 914-918.

+- Tri Nhu Do, Beongku An, and Sang-Yep Nam, "[A likelihood ratio test based hard combination scheme for cooperative spectrum sensing in cognitive radio networks](https://edas.info/p18531),” in *Proc.
+2015 International Conference on Green and Human Information Technology (ICGHIT)*, Da Nang, Vietnam, Feb.
+2015, pp. 195-196.

+- Tri Nhu Do and Beongku An, "[A comparison of Neyman-Pearson and minimum sensing error criterions for cooperative spectrum sensing in cognitive radio networks](https://edas.info/p18531),” in *Proc.
+2015 International Conference on Green and Human Information Technology (ICGHIT)*, Da Nang, Vietnam, Feb.
+2015, pp. 181-182.

+- Tri Nhu Do and Beongku An, "[Hybrid cooperative spectrum sensing scheme for cognitive radio networks](http://ieeexplore.ieee.org/document/7057922/),” in *Proc.
+2015 IEEE International Conference on Information Networking (ICOIN)*, Siem Reap, Cambodia, Jan.
+2015, pp. 390-391.

 ## Published in 2014